HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 Ground Support Equipment

-Aircraft tugs, belt loaders, ground power units, and baggage carts running simultaneously create a sustained broadband background throughout shifts.
+Aircraft tugs, belt loaders, ground power units, and baggage carts running simultaneously.

 95–112 dBA

-Rivet guns, grinders, engine test cells, and hydraulic systems during heavy maintenance visits.
-Enclosed hangar spaces amplify noise significantly.
+Rivet guns, grinders, engine test cells, and hydraulic systems.
+Enclosed hangar spaces amplify noise.

 88–96 dBA